johnarban/ads-tools/README.md

                         first run
   -t TOKEN, --token TOKEN
-                        ADS developer token otherwise defaults to ~/.ads/dev_key -b BIBCODES, --bibcodes BIBCODES
+                        ADS developer token otherwise defaults to ~/.ads/dev_key -r, --refresh         create a new bibtex file and bibcode list even if one exists.
+This will overwrite any changes you've made
+  --list, --list-libaries
+                        List your library names and IDs -b BIBCODES, --bibcodes BIBCODES
                         name of file to store bibcodes -f BIBFILE, --bibfile BIBFILE